macfanr/AddressFinder/README.md

 AddressFinder
 =============

-a simple demo how to find latitude longitude from the address
+a simple demo illustrates how to find the address from latitude and longitude by google map API